AleksanderAlt/Study_Networking/README.md

 ## Käsud

-- ping -c 3 host_name - sends a signal to host and recieves it (-c 3 means that 3 pings will be sent)
+- ´ping -c 3 host_name´ - sends a signal to host and recieves it (-c 3 means that 3 pings will be sent)
 - printf - prints a request (for input using |)
 - netcat - (nc) is a computer networking utility for reading from and writing to network connections
 - nc -l port_nr - nc listens to port referred to